Cynthia Maung

 Cynthia Maung (စင်သီယာမောင် /my/; born 6 December 1959) is a Karen medical doctor and founder of Mae Tao Clinic that has been providing free healthcare services for internally displaced persons (IDP) and migrant workers on the Thai-Burmese border for three decades.

 Maung received Southeast Asia's Ramon Magsaysay Award for community leadership and she was listed as one of 2003 Time magazine's Asian Heroes.
 Altogether she has received six international awards for her work.
 In 1999, she was the first recipient of the Jonathan Mann Award, sponsored by Swiss and US health organisations.

 Early life and education

-Cynthia Maung was born to ethnic Karen parents Mahn Nyein Maung and Hla Kyi in Rangoon, and grew up in Moulmein with her parents and six siblings.
-Cynthia attended State High School No. 4 and it was during this period that political upheaval and the student movement began to cause disruptions to the education system in Burma.
-Maung found that many of her friends were dropping out of school, as they needed to work in order to make a little money to assist their family.

-In 1977, the Burmese government began to make changes to the educational system which affected universities and colleges, and there were more disruptions to the school year.
-Maung finished high school that year but had to wait for 10 months before being able to enter the Mawlamyine Regional College where she was required to spend two years before entering medical school.
-A further 10 months between the regional college and medical school meant that it was 1980 before she was able to commence her medical studies.